 Introduction to RigoBlock

-The RigoBlock protocol is a set of smart contracts for deploying and running on-chain token management strategies.
+The RigoBlock protocol is a set of smart contracts for deploying and running on-chain token management strategies with real time reconciliation of positions and value.

 At its heart, it consists of a very light pool proxy contract (~227k Gas units) which delegates calls to a pool implementation contract.